tkngch/fizzled-go/README.md

 - Authorization: derived from the client certificate identity (URI SAN).
   Owner-only: an agent may act on and see only the countdowns it started.

-- No-poll discovery: new output is delivered via a broadcaster without busy-wait or polling.
+- No-poll discovery: new output is pushed to subscribers without busy-wait or polling.

 - Concurrency: many countdowns and many subscribers per countdown.